benjamingreenberg/issue-bot/README.md

 the bot replying within the channel with that issue's response.

 You will need to enable billing on the Google Cloud Account, and add a credit card to the account.
-But Google gives new accounts $300 credit for a year, so it won't cost your campaign anything.
-I also think that the resources needed by this system falls below Google Cloud's Free Tier limits, so it may not cost anything even without the credit.
-If there are costs, my guess they will be less than a dollar a month.
+I believe that the resources needed by this system falls below Google Cloud's Free Tier limits, so it may not cost anything to run.
+If there are costs, my guess is that they will be less than a dollar a month.
+Set up billing alerts for $1 or less, so you are notified if you do exceed the free-tier limits.

 ## Setup